-Calabria, the southernmost region of mainland Italy, produces some of the spiciest food in the country, including this slow-infused chili oil.
-We keep this around all year, adding drops of flavorful heat to any dish that needs a bit of kick.
+In Calabria, the southernmost region of mainland Italy, you'll find some of the spiciest food in the country, including this slow-infused chili oil.
+We keep it close at hand, year-round, adding drops of flavorful heat to any dish that needs a bit of kick.

 makes 8 oz

 - 8 oz of extra virgin olive oil

 - Grind the chilies in a spice grinder or food processor until coarsely ground (use gloves or wash you hands immediately after handling!)

 - Combine with the olive oil in an 8 oz Mason jar, and shake until the ground chilies are evenly suspended in the oil.